 Acupuncture Law in PA

-As a Licensed Acupuncturist, I do not make a medical diagnosis.
+Only your Medical Doctor can make a medical diagnosis.
 In Pennsylvania, acupuncture treatment beyond 60 days for a person who presents symptoms of a condition requires that a medical diagnosis be obtained.

 The time for your acupuncture visit is reserved just for you.
 If you are unable to keep your appointment for any reason other than weather considerations, 24-hour advance notice is requested.
 Late cancellations or missed appointments will be billed in full, and insurance does not cover these fees.